martibosch/snakemacs/docs/dependencies.md

-biber is [not packaged on conda-forge](https://github.com/plk/biber/issues/485) - doing so would require packaging its ~60 Perl dependencies first - so it comes from the community `dnachun` channel, declared on the `tex` feature rather than on the workspace so that the default environment's resolution is untouched.
+biber is [not packaged on conda-forge](https://github.com/plk/biber/issues/485) - doing so would require packaging its ~60 Perl dependencies first - so it comes from the community `dnachun` channel, declared on the `biber` feature rather than on the workspace so that no other environment's resolution is touched - `default`, `md` and `docs` never see it.

 :::{warning}
 Bump the `biber` pin only together with the tectonic version.
 Nothing will warn you